vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2023-0023/README.md

 VMware will have heightened support for issues directly related to adoption of all security patches released for VMSA-2023-0023.
 Issues related to patch adoption will be addressed on a best effort basis until November 14, 2023, after which vSphere 6.5 and 6.7 move to the End of Support Life phase.
 After that date new support cases cannot be opened for vSphere 6.5 and 6.7.

-Customers with Extended Support contracts can receive support for vSphere 6.5 and 6.7 through the end of their Extended Support contract, in accordance with the Support Lifecycle Policies found at [https://www.vmware.com/support/lifecycle-policies.html](https://www.vmware.com/support/lifecycle-policies.html) and [https://lifecycle.vmware.com/](https://lifecycle.vmware.com/).
+Customers with Extended Support contracts can receive support for vSphere 6.5 and 6.7 through the end of their Extended Support contract, in accordance with the Support Lifecycle Policies found at [https://support.broadcom.com/group/ecx/productlifecycle](https://support.broadcom.com/group/ecx/productlifecycle).

 VMware strongly recommends that customers run versions of products that are within the General Support phase of their support lifecycle, such as vSphere 7 and/or 8.